hidayalab/hidayadesk/README.md

 4.  **Push your changes** to your fork.
 5.  **Create a pull request** to the `main` branch of the original repository.

-We appreciate your help in making FaithNotes even better!
+We appreciate your help in making HidayaDesk even better!

 ### Adding New Themes

-We encourage you to contribute new themes to FaithNotes!
+We encourage you to contribute new themes to HidayaDesk!
 To add a new theme, follow these steps:

 1.  **Create a new CSS file** in the `src/assets/themes` directory.
 The filename should be the name of your theme in lowercase (e.g., `my-theme.css`).
 2.  **Define your theme's styles** in the new CSS file.
 You can use the existing themes as a reference.
 At a minimum, you should define styles for the `.notebook-header` and `.add-page-btn` classes, as well as their hover states.